LUKi

 Many hands stacked together at the centre of a circle

-What a group chat in LUKi actually contains.
+What a group chat in LUKi contains.

 How the AI characters take turns.

 The first problem any multi-AI chat has to solve is talking-over.
-If three characters all respond to every message, the chat instantly becomes unreadable.
+If three characters all respond to every message, the chat becomes unreadable.
 LUKi handles this with a response orchestrator that decides who speaks, when, and in what order.

 The orchestrator has four behaviour modes, and you can pick one per group chat:

-• Round-robin — characters reply one at a time, in a set order.
+• Round-robin: characters reply one at a time, in a set order.

-• Tagged-only — characters only reply when you @ them.
+• Tagged-only: characters reply only when you @ them.
 Useful when you want a specific opinion.

-• Natural-flow — characters reply when their persona prompt judges they have something worth saying.
+• Natural-flow: characters reply when their persona prompt judges they have something worth saying.
 They can interrupt each other, agree, disagree, and stay quiet when the moment isn't theirs.

 A real example: three characters making a decision with you.